Gig Harbor Invitational

 I want to see clash.
 This means that negatives should not ignore the 1AC.
 Affirmatives need to respond to the negative positions as they are presented not just read a generic block that only sort-of applies.
 If you are merely extending your own cards and not responding to the other side’s arguments, your speaker points will be lower.

 I am fine with speed, but you need to be clear.
 Remember that, as a judge, I often do not have a copy of the evidence on my computer.
-If I can't hear the words as you read the cards, you are going too fast.
+If I can't hear the words as you read the cards, you are going too fast for your ability.
 If I am going to judge on the flow, you want to make sure my flow matches what you said.
 This is especially important when it comes to theory.
 Reading your theory block at full speed guarantees that I won’t be able to flow it all.
 Slow down on theory.